Too Legit to Quit World Tour: Background

 Hammer's previous tour Please Hammer Don't Hurt 'Em World Tour (1990-1991) was a commercial success performing over 144 shows and grossing US$32.1 million of dollars.
 Also, Hammer's third studio album Please Hammer Don't Hurt 'Em sold over 15 million of copies by the end of 1991.
 On October 29, 1991, the artist release his fourth studio album Too Legit to Quit (1991).
 To promote it, Capitol records embarked at the largest marketing campaign of their history.
 The plans included a 150 dates world tour.
 However, around 115 shows were played.

-For the tour Hammer traveled with 14 backup singers, more than a dozen musicians, no fewer than 10 dancers and 30 member of entourage.
-Also,12 equipment trucks haul (including three trucks for wardrobe alone), around 132 sound cabinets and four onstage video screens, while nine buses are filled with 110 tour persons, including 50 who appear onstage (two drummers, two percussionists, four keyboardists, a bassist, lead guitarist, 14 singers, horns and lots and lots of dancers)-an onstage contingent for whom some 5,000 new outfits (100 per person) were stitched together.
+For the tour, Hammer traveled with 14 backup singers, more than a dozen musicians, no fewer than 10 dancers and 30 members of entourage.
+Also, 12 equipment trucks haul (including three trucks for wardrobe alone), around 132 sound cabinets and four onstage video screens, while nine buses are filled with 110 tour persons, including 50 who appear onstage (two drummers, two percussionists, four keyboardists, a bassist, lead guitarist, 14 singers, horns and lots and lots of dancers) – an onstage contingent for whom some 5,000 new outfits (100 per person) were stitched together.